Black Soldier Fly Equipment

 Nurturing black soldier flies takes up considerably less land than crops and grains that normally go for feeds.
 The fast growing rate of larvae also means that a site can be reutilized more quickly.

-The insects are fed other organic matter, recycling a range of waste streams generated by agricultural, animal, or human activities.
+The insects are fed other organic matter, recycling a range of waste streams generated by agricultural, animal, or human activities and creating a closed loop food system.
 Moreover, larvae achieve a high conversion efficiency, producing proteins with minimal wastage.

 A win for sustainable agriculture